swiftlang/swift-community-hosted-continuous-integration/README.md

 ## Contributing

-The Swift for Visual Studio Code extension is a community driven project, developed by the amazing Swift community.
+The Swift Community-Hosted Continuous Integration is a community driven project, developed by the amazing Swift community.
 Any kind of contribution is appreciated, including code, tests and documentation.
 For more details see [CONTRIBUTING.md](CONTRIBUTING.md).